-Teunis van Rheenen, a citizen from The Netherlands, is the Coordinator for Partnership in the Partnership, Impact Assessment and Capacity Strengthening (PIC) Unit.
+Teunis van Rheenen, a citizen from The Netherlands, is Head of Partnerships/Business Development in the Partnership, Impact Assessment and Capacity Strengthening (PIC) Unit.
 In this capacity, he is responsible for the development, enhancement, and maintenance of strategic partnerships and networks.
 He has played a very active role in the development and implementation of the Institute's Middle East and North Africa strategy.
 Currently, he coordinates the IFAD–IFPRI Strategic Partnership Program which looks at market access and climate change issues.
 Dr. van Rheenen is also a Senior Research Fellow in the PIC Unit and he leads a variety of projects that address food security challenges in developing countries in Asia and Africa.
 From 2006 to 2010 he also held the position of Secretary to the IFPRI Board of Trustees.

 More about Teunis van Rheenen in